-- · be enrolled full time (except for the summer) - have a minimum cumulative 2.5 GPA, and once employed, maintain a 2.2 cumulative GPA or higher. - · have been enrolled for at least one academic year.
+- be enrolled full time (except for the summer) - have a minimum cumulative 2.5 GPA, and once employed, maintain a 2.2 cumulative GPA or higher. - · have been enrolled for at least one academic year. - Contact the international student advisor prior to looking for employment to receive all necessary forms and learn the procedures.